shanmugapriyan98/fetch-receipt-processor/README.md

 Once the application/container is running, we can access the endpoints of the webservice

 > [!NOTE]
-> Application will run in port 8080 by default
+> Application will run in port 8080 by default.
+> <br> If you want to use a different port, change PORT value in .env file

 > http://localhost:8080/receipts/process
 > >